AckerlyXu/heima/articles/azure-functions/functions-reference.md

 Follow the instructions in the topic [Continuous deployment for Azure Functions](functions-continuous-deployment.md).

 ## Parallel execution
 When multiple triggering events occur faster than a single-threaded function runtime can process them, the runtime may invoke the function multiple times in parallel.
-If a function app is using the [Consumption hosting plan](functions-scale.md#how-the-consumption-plan-works), the function app could scale out automatically.
 Each instance of the function app, whether the app runs on the Consumption hosting plan or a regular [App Service hosting plan](../app-service/azure-web-sites-web-hosting-plans-in-depth-overview.md), might process concurrent function invocations in parallel using multiple threads.
 The maximum number of concurrent function invocations in each function app instance varies based on the type of trigger being used as well as the resources used by other functions within the function app.

 ## Functions runtime versioning